EthanAI/ParkingGarageApp/README.md

 				-Everytime bluetooth connects, ask 'is this your car stereo?' if bluetoothName still empty -ask questions to set up for preset garages
-			-choose from list of preset garages (include database later) -Design UI for post-setup app
+			-choose from list of preset garages (include database later) xDesign UI for post-setup app
 		-Buttons
 			-[Where's My Car?] see where parked
 			-[Parking Garages] see/change which garages active